ezra-obiwale/this-js/doc/md/attributes.md

     To load multiple files, provide a comma-separated list of file names.

+-   ### this-model
+    The name of the model to bind an element to.
+This is necessary to clearly differentiate entity types from one another.

+    On a collection, if the attribute is not provided, the `this-id` value is assumed.

 -   ### this-load-js-first
     Applicable to pages and layouts, loads the given js file **before** the feature is been loaded.